SQL Database Integration in XMLSpy

 You may also want to define a database schema with the same rules as an established XML Schema, and XMLSpy makes this easy, too.
 Any identity constraints included in the XML Schema will automatically transfer to the database structure.
 Alternatively, you can define relationships between elements manually.
 You can preview the structure and even edit and save the auto-generated SQL statement associated with your conversion.
 As with all of the database import/export capabilities, the conversion process is lightning fast, saving hours of manual work.

-Supported SQL Databases
+Supported Relational Databases

 - IBM DB2 for iSeries® v6.1, 7.1